Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Debug_JTAG_HSDP/README.md

 ```(* mark_debug = "true" *) reg [31:0] count_out;```

-Note that in each of these cases, the Debug Hub IP (green) has been explicitly added to the BD canvas and connected to the NoC.
+***Note***: In each of these cases, the Debug Hub IP (green) has been explicitly added to the BD canvas and connected to the NoC.

 ### Setting Up Inserted Debug Cores

 After synthesis, details about the debug features can be identified.
 This step is necessary for the insertion flow but not the instantiation flow.
-The insertion flow allows users to defer selection of which signals to probe and the customization of the ILA core itself.
+The insertion flow allows you to defer selection of which signals to probe and the customization of the ILA core itself.

 After synthesis completes, open the synthesized design.
 This post-synthesis view of the parent run can be used for managing the DFX floorplan as it shows the full design hierarchy for the primary configuration.
-With this view open, select the Set Up Debug menu selection from the Flow Navigator, then click Next.
+With this view open, select the Set Up Debug menu selection from the Flow Navigator, then click **Next**.

 <p align="center"> <img src="./images/set_up_debug_flow_anno.png?raw=true" alt="Set Up Debug Menu"/> </p>

 Shown in the dialog box are a list of signals that have been tagged with the **Debug (BD)** or **MARK_DEBUG (RTL)** property.
-Adjust settings as needed, or add more if desired, then click Next.
+Adjust settings as needed, or add more if desired, then click **Next**.

 <p align="center"> <img src="./images/set_up_debug_gui.png?raw=true" alt="Set Up Debug GUI"/> </p>